Customer segmentation is still time- and labor-intensive for many companies today.

 “This is the first time ever that this company has a view of who their customer is.
 Through BlueConic, we built segments of high-end customers, and could locate them and sent bikes to shops nearby.
 Using this targeted approach, we sold enough bikes to pay back our BlueConic investment in a month.”

-Whether you want to compare individuals who purchase products online versus those who buy solely at physical stores or compare attributes of customers who are likely to churn, a CDP can provide you and a number of employees across your company with the insights needed to better understand your customers — and have smarter engagements with them.
+Whether you want to compare individuals who purchase products online versus those who buy at physical stores or compare attributes of customers who are likely to churn, our CDP can provide you with the insights needed to better understand and engage with customers.

 But identifying who not to market to is equally as important as pinpointing the prospects and customers to whom you should deliver bespoke experiences across marketing channels.